jmg292/crypto_interop/README.md

 A native DLL to provide a mechanism for encryption and transparent mutual authentication that's cross-compatible between Python and C#.
+Sure, I could have just used libsodium or openssl, but what's the fun in that?
+This library is a toy that I mostly wrote to learn how to use Rust more effectively.

 Authentication is provided using a static ECDSA keypair on curve secp256k1 implemented within the libsecp256k1 crate.
 The key exchange is performed using ECDH on the same curve after identity has been verified.